Docs

 Complete Atomic

-) in a single transaction, allowing the sink table to never be empty.
-ReplicaDB will perform the following actions on a complete-atomic
+The complete-atomic mode performs a complete replication (DELETE and INSERT) in a single transaction, allowing the sink table to never be empty.
+ReplicaDB will perform the following actions on a complete-atomic replication:

 - Automatically create the staging table in the sink database.